guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

 ---
 title: "Centering and Scaling Your Generative Art"
 date: 2022-01-23
-draft: true
+draft: false
 ---

-There's something unique to generative art when it comes deciding how to frame your subject:
+There are a few things that are unique to generative art when it comes deciding how to frame your subject:

-1. Screens come in all sorts of shapes and resolutions, and you have the option to adapt your generative art to the screen it's shown on.
+1. Screens come in all sorts of shapes and resolutions, and you have the option to adapt your artwork to the screen it's shown on.
-2. Scaling, cropping, and shifting your art to fit a frame must be done programatically.
-In some cases, the generative systems are chaotic and unpredicatable, making the
+2. Scaling, cropping, and translating your art to fit your canvas must be done programatically, and sometimes dynamically in response to an unpredictable and chaotic system.

-Recently, in particular on [fx(hash)](https://fxhash.xyz), I've seen a lot of struggle around getting artwork to scale to a variety of screen sizes.
-Fortunately, there is a straightfoward solution to this.
-Unfortunately, it's not a drop-in solution and may require restructuring your code a little.

-Why such a complicated function?
+There are many ways to address these points, and I'll share what I've seen as well as what I do for most of my projects in the hopes that helps you with your artwork.

+> Note: For the purpose of this article I'm going to assume that we're
+> rendering artwork in a web browser, and are generating it using Javascript.
+> These techniques are more broadly applicable, but most generative art these
+> days seems to be made using these tools.

+## The Alternatives

+There are two main alternatives that I've seen people use that I'll describe here.
+While there is no "best" approach, these two alternatives have serious drawbacks that I'll discuss.

+### Fixed Resolution(s)

+The most common (and arguably easiest) solution to this problem is to hard-code one or more supported resolutions.
+For example, you set a fixed height and width for your canvas of say 1,000 by 1,000px, and then support "high resolution" exports of 5,000 by 5,000px.

+On one hand, this avoids the problem of figuring out how to make your artwork adapt to different screen sizes.
+Web browsers are quite adept at downscaling content, so as long as you pick a large-enough initial resolution, your artwork will look good on a variety of screen sizes.

+On the other hand, it has a few drawbacks:

+1. There is now a "max" resolution that your artwork can be exported at without intervention in the underlying code.
+If someone wants a massive 100,000 by 100,000px render for a mural, they are out of luck.
+2. Your artwork can't depend on pixel-perfect rendering as the browser will rescale your canvas.
+3. It doesn't really solve the problem of centering your artwork with consistent margins.
+There are quite a few pieces on fx(hash) for example which use a fixed output resolution, and have slightly off-center contents.

+### Unit Coordinates

+Another approach I see mentioned often is to use "unit coordinates", and to rescale all your draw calls by the number of pixels in your target canvas.
+What this means is to assign fractional coordinates between 0 and 1 for all elements in your scene, and then to multiply those coordinates by a constant to scale them onto a range of screen sizes.

+On the positive side, this is a lot more flexible than "Fixed Resolution(s)" approach as it allows you scale to any (square) resolution.

+On the other hand, it also has a few drawbacks:

+1. Not all generative systems are easy to map onto unit coordinates.

+## Motiviation

+Say you have a generative system that

 ## TL;DR